remysucre/remysucre.github.io/projects.md

-Yes, I'm looking for students to join my lab.
+I always welcome exceptional students at all levels to join my lab.
 There are two ways you can demonstrate your potential to become a good researcher:

 1. You have made significant contribution to a research project, even if the project has not succeeded yet.